 Also, frankly, many focus on the wrong things.
 For example, I point out that

-I wanted to write a book for the average person and also wanted to cover emergencies from most likely (power outage, hurricane, accident, burglary, etc) to least likely (Apocalypse, Zombies, extinction event, vampires, etc).
-I use humor, experience, film and book examples and real world case studies.
-This is a book you can talk about with your family and friends and impress them with your knowledge.
+I wanted to write books for the average person and also wanted to cover emergencies from most likely (power outage, hurricane, accident, burglary, etc) to least likely.

 I guarantee you will find numerous bits of information that you didn’t know and also you can develop a template for survival.
-More importantly, this book gives you the information you need to prepare for an emergency, which you can do right now and is critical.
+More importantly, these books give you the information you need to prepare for an emergency, which you can do right now and is critical.
 In Special Forces, most of our success was dependent on our planning.Looking at the guy on the left, I remember going through multiple Winter Warfare training exercises.
 Which is why I won’t get in water that is below 85 degrees.

 Nothing but good time ahead, but not if you’re not prepared!